CLIENT’S PERSONAL DATA

 If the client wishes to exercise any of these rights, he/she shall contact the usual CPM contact/administrator who will provide further information on how to exercise these rights.

 Right to lodge a complaint

-If the client wishes to raise a complaint on how CPM has handled personal data, the client shall contact CPM Data Protection officer who will investigate the matter.
+If the client wishes to raise a complaint about how CPM has handled personal data, the client shall contact the CPM Data Protection Officer who will investigate the matter.

 If the client is not satisfied with CPM’s response or believes CPM is not processing the client’s personal data in accordance with the law, the client may file a complaint to the Office of the Commissioner for Personal Data Protection.